 - Maths and Geography: You can make a small model of the neighborhood with your children, which will allow them to learn to locate themselves on a plan and in space, as well as to revise the geometry and the solids.

 - History If you live in the historic city center, this is an opportunity to review the history of the city, by searching for resources on the Internet.

 - Plastic arts: One idea could be to draw or paint the view from the house in the style of different realist, impressionist, cubist, surrealist or contemporary painters.
 See your environment through the eyes of Cézanne, Monet, Picasso, Dali or Chagall… The result could well be magnificent.

 For those who have a garden

-For the lucky ones who have a garden, other activities can be added to these.
+The lucky ones who have a garden, benefit from other activities.

 - Physical education and sport : We take out the balloons, rollerblades and bikes and enjoy the hottest hours.

 - Life and earth sciences : Spring is the ideal occasion to observe the buds and the flowering of the fruit trees, to carry out some plantings or to lift the stones in order to discover the fauna of our basements.